w3f/General-Grants-Program/grants/speculative/visualize_rust_lifetime.md

 [PR-3] https://github.com/paritytech/parity-common/pull/396

 <ins>What are we going to do?</ins>
-We propose to extend the prototype along three directions:
+We propose to extend the prototype along four directions:

+First, we will integrate our existing implementation of lifetime computation and deadlock detection to Rust language Server (RLS), so that our proposed technique can easily cooperate with different text editors.

-First, we will add the bug detection functionality for more deadlock types.
+Second, we will detect more types of deadlock bugs.
 Specifically, we will add the detection of locks with conflicting orders and misuse of mutex and non-mutex synchronization primitives (e.g., channel, conditional variable).

-Second, we will identify and visualize more blocking operations that can potentially lead to deadlocks in a selected critical section such as receiving from a channel and waiting on a conditional variable.
+Third, we will identify and visualize more blocking operations that can potentially lead to deadlocks in a selected critical section such as receiving from a channel and waiting on a conditional variable.

-Third, we will integrate the above bug detection and visualization functionalities and document our tool.
+Fourth, we will implement the visualization functionality by parsing the analysis results generated by RLS in a text editor (i.e., VS Code) and document our tool.